fuzziqersoftware/cyclone/README.md

 - Support new storage formats.
 - Build out query execution functionality.
 - Support rendering graphs as images (perhaps even as SVGs).
+- Separate read-all mode from verify progress so it can be enabled and disabled across the entire cluster (since some nodes may finish verify before others).